 As discussed at the beginning of this article, a privately held company can be structured in different ways.
 When a privately held company is structured as a private limited company or a limited liability company, it becomes more beneficial for the owners and stakeholders.
-In the sense when the company incurs losses or becomes insolvent, the owner’s liability limits to their ownership in the company, their private assets remain safe.
+In the sense when the company incurs losses or becomes insolvent, the owner’s liability limits their ownership in the company, and their private assets remain safe.
 These structures give the benefits of both a public company and a private company to the owners of a privately held company.

 Saving on Cost

 Let alone these, a privately held company also saves a lot during its formation.
-The formation and registration requirement in this is also to a limit, thereby saves a lot of time and money.
+The formation and registration requirement in this is also to a limit, thereby saving a lot of time and money.

 Disadvantages of a Privately Held Company

 If in need of capital, a public company can issue a block of their authorized capital in the market and raise the necessary capital.
 However, raising equity capital doesn’t come so easy for a privately held company.
-The stakeholders are owners, management and private investors, and in case of capital requirements, one or a mix of the stakeholders have to come up with the required capital on their own.
+The stakeholders are owners, management, and private investors, and in case of capital requirements, one or a mix of the stakeholders have to come up with the required capital on their own.
 Consequently, limited capital is available to a privately held company.

 Limited Access to Credit

 Usually, the credibility of a privately held company is lower than a public company.
 This is because the functioning of this company is dependent on the life and wealth of its stakeholders.
-For example in a sole proprietorship, if the proprietor dies then there are high chances of company closure.
+For example, in a sole proprietorship, if the proprietor dies, then there are high chances of company closure.
 This is a major disadvantage.
 When a privately held company approaches a banker for a loan or a credit line, the banker assesses these companies with a pinch of skepticism.
 This leads to higher interest rates and limited lending.

 This is a dangerous disadvantage if a privately held company is a sole proprietorship or a partnership.
-In such a structure the liability of owners and partners is unlimited.
+In such a structure, the liability of owners and partners is unlimited.
 So, in case of losses or heavy debts, the owners or partners have to bank their personal assets to cover the loss and repay the debt.
 It can become very risky.

 Responsibility / Lack of Professional Advice

 As a privately held company, owners and stakeholders have to take up a higher level of responsibility.
 This is because they are in charge of the company’s growth and wellbeing.
 Moreover, there is a lack of accountability that comes with being the sole owner.
-There are no public shareholders, the board of directors or financial analysts in the picture.
+There are no public shareholders, the board of directors, or financial analysts in the picture.
 This makes the need for taking responsibility proactively even higher.

 Regardless of its disadvantages, sometimes a business model of certain companies is such that it is a perfect fit as a privately held company only.
-For example, if a home baker wants to expand to a small bakery, it will go for a sole proprietorship or a partnership, it makes no sense for her to make her company public in the initial stage.
+For example, if a home baker wants to expand to a small bakery, it will go for a sole proprietorship or a partnership; it makes no sense for her to take her company public in the initial stage.
 In summation, we can say each company structure has its advantages and disadvantages and one can choose a structure that is most suitable for their current business needs.